aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 1. Access the connector line shape.
 1. Use the line width, height, shape frame height, and shape frame width to calculate the angle.

-This Javascript code demonstrates an operation in which we calculated the angle for a connector line shape:
+This JavaScript code demonstrates an operation in which we calculated the angle for a connector line shape:

 ```javascript
 var pres = new aspose.slides.Presentation("ConnectorLineAngle.pptx");